MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/Get-History.md

 ## NOTES

 * The session history is a list of the commands entered during the session.
 The session history represents the run order, the status, and the start and end times of the command.
 As you enter each command, PowerShell adds it to the history so that you can reuse it.
 For more information about the command history, see [about_History](About/about_History.md).
-* Starting in Windows PowerShell 3.0, the default value of the $MaximumHistoryCount preference variable is 4096.
+* Starting in Windows PowerShell 3.0, the default value of the `$MaximumHistoryCount` preference variable is 4096.
 In Windows PowerShell 2.0, the default value is 64.
-For more information about the $MaximumHistoryCount variable, see [about_Preference_Variables](About/about_Preference_Variables.md) in the TechNet library.
+For more information about the `$MaximumHistoryCount` variable, see [about_Preference_Variables](About/about_Preference_Variables.md).

 ## RELATED LINKS